data-liberation-project/hud-inspection-scores/README.md

 To download new data files from HUD:

-    make download   # download new raw .xls files, if any (20s) make parse      # parse from .xls/x to .jsonl (100s) make combine    # combine all .jsonl into toplevel jsonl (200s) make package    # generate .jsonl.zip and .csv.zip
+    make download    # download new raw .xls files, if any (20s) make parse       # parse from .xls/x to .jsonl (100s) make combined    # combine all .jsonl into toplevel jsonl (200s) make package     # generate .jsonl.zip and .csv.zip

 ## Notes on the data